January 26, 2019:

 The worst is when they say "just".
 "Just smile, you'll feel better!"
 "Just get out in the sun, you'll feel better!"
 "Just listen to Katy Perry, you'll feel better!"
 Where you're thinking, Just fuck off, then I'll feel better.
 And you increase your self-isolation because it's too much effort to explain reality.

-I've known so many people who could have had better lives if they'd treated their depression.
-The first step is the same as for addiction: acknowledging you've got it.
-That oftentimes starts with comprehending what it is.
+I've known so many people who could have had better lives with proper treatment.
+The first step is the same as for addiction: acknowledgment.
+Which oftentimes starts with comprehending what it is.